 How we set about to solve this

-Tascha started Gallery Sorelle Sciarone to represent all the amazing artist she has met.
-Starting small, she emailed all the artist in her village to send her their art.
+Tascha started Gallery Sorelle Sciarone to represent all the amazing artists she has met.
+Starting small, she emailed all the artists in her village to send her their art.
 She evaluated a few thousand artworks.
-She turned 15 artists away for every artist she met up within her town and the surrounding area after that she ended with the initial six artists: Adéle du Plessis, Gemma Jonker, Els Kampert, Marko Klomp and Monique Leliefeld.
+She turned 15 artists away for every artist she met up with within her town and the surrounding area.
+After that, she ended with the initial six artists: Adéle du Plessis, Gemma Jonker, Els Kampert, Marko Klomp and Monique Leliefeld.

-Since then she still scouts artists deliberately and every month another 50 artists from all over the world contacted her, seeking gallery representation.
+Since then, she still scouts artists deliberately, and every month another 50 artists from all over the world contacted her, seeking gallery representation.
 Since the initial six artists from 2019, she has only considered two more artists.
 Jeanette Olyhoek and Fiona J. Williams.
 Thea van Doorn was recommended in 2020, and in 2021 the gallery had the pleasure of starting a working relationship with Negar Rashidi and Yvette van den Boogaard.

 In 2019, the Gallery only sold three paintings.
-A little bit disheartening, but then as of writing this in October 2020, the Gallery has sold fourteen paintings, even though there is a pandemic and all the planned art fairs are closed.
-Now fourteen does not sound like a lot, but most small and startting galleries expect to sell seven to fourteen paintings a year, without going to an art fair.
-It takes decades to become a gallery that sells 56 paintings a years, by just being open.
+A little bit disheartening, but in 2020, the Gallery sold sixteen paintings, even though there was a pandemic and all the planned art fairs were closed.
+Now fourteen does not sound like a lot, but most small and starting galleries expect to sell seven to fourteen paintings a year without going to an art fair.
+It takes decades to become a gallery that sells 56 paintings a year by just being open.

 We are an online Gallery that aims to bring the talented work of amazing artists to a large public.
 Everyone deserves a beautifully made painting in their house.

-We bring our talented artist to the wider European and Asian households.
+We bring our talented artists to the broader European and Asian households.

 Our focus at the moment is on artists in the region of Voorschoten (where we are based), Wassenaar, Leiden, Den Haag, Delft and Rotterdam (The Netherlands).
-Secondary, we aim to represent female artist of 50 years or older, who have either always created art or have only just been able to focus on their artistic careers.
-Tascha inspiration for the angle of the gallery is her mother, an artist who has always painted but has not had the time to focus on her career, as she was the mother of six children.
-Now that they are grown, she has more time to spend on her artistic pursuits, this gallery wants to represent female artists and give them to the world.
+Second, we aim to represent female artists of 50 years or older who have created art or have only just been able to focus on their artistic careers.
+Tascha inspiration for the angle of the gallery is her mother, an artist who has always painted.
+However has not had the time to focus on her career, as she was the mother of six children.
+Now that they are grown, she has more time to spend on her artistic pursuits; this gallery wants to represent female artists and give them to the world.

 Art and History

-On a larger scale, during my study to become an Art Historian at Leiden University, many pensioners were studying art as a second degree after a lifetime of being a doctor or lawyer.
+On a larger scale, during Tascha Sciarone study to become an Art Historian at Leiden University, many pensioners studied art as a second degree after a lifetime of being a doctor or lawyer.
 Almost everyone professed a love that they were not allowed to pursuit when they were younger.
 Men were hammered to find a well-paying job, to support their families, as sole breadwinners and women stayed at home to raise the children.
-Now they are part of the art world, that has drastically changed these last years.
+Now they are part of the art world, which has drastically changed these last years.
 We aim at the gallery to add our expertise to this movement.

 This gallery is also aimed at inter-sectional equality/feminism.
 We want to provide a platform for talented individuals to exhibit and sell their art.
-We are starting with privileged individuals, who have had secondary education or ability to study with artists.
-Hopefully, with our initial successes, we will be able to build out to a wider representation and mentorship in the gallery.
+We are starting with privileged individuals who have had secondary education or the ability to study with artists.
+Hopefully, we will build out a more comprehensive representation and mentorship in the gallery with our initial successes.

 Gallery Sorelle Sciarone now and in the future